clarkfitzg/phd_research/github_crawl/notes.md

 Tue Feb  6 16:18:07 PST 2018

+`RMySQL` and `RPostgreSQL` are popular.
+What do people do with them?

 Checking to see how people actually use `parallel` out in the wild.

 Of the repos that I downloaded these ones use parallel: